vinctustech/oql/src/main/paradox/tutorial.md

 Entities can be defined in any order.
 In the above attribute definition, entity `department` is being referenced even thought its definition comes after.
 @@@

-On line twelve within the `department` entity definition we find
+On line thirteen within the `department` entity definition we find

 ```
   employees: [employee]